Pershing 140 Marks Milestone for Starship Yachts’ Edwin Ho

 Other interesting aspects of the Ho family tree include the fact that Edwin’s Aunt Susie married Teddy Yip, the first and only Chinese to have Formula 1 and Indy 500 teams, and whose Theodore Racing remains a mainstay of the Formula 3 Macau Grand Prix.

-who died in 1973 in odd circumstances, as did his Hollywood actor son Brandon 20 years later.
+A more distant cousin was the great kung fu fighter Bruce Lee, who died in 1973 in odd circumstances, as did his Hollywood actor son Brandon 20 years later.

 The young Edwin, born in Hong Kong, thus had a somewhat privileged upbringing, but these were large families, and it was still every guy and gal for themselves.